South Korea space rocket test prompts fear of arms race with North | DW | 21.10.2021

 Despite the test being unable to fulfill its task of putting a satellite into orbit, the launch comes as South Korea is locked into a growing rivalry with North Korea over technological advances in weaponry.

-South Korean President Moon Jae-in called the test an "excellent accomplishment,'' taking South Korea a step further towards a space launch program.
+South Korean President Moon Jae-in called the test an "excellent accomplishment,'' taking South Korea a step further toward a space launch program.

 South Korea's launch of the Nuri rocket has long been planned.
 Analysts said it was no coincidence that North Korea on Tuesday carried out what it claims was the first launch of a ballistic missile from a submerged submarine (SLBM).